iamchadarmstrong/chezmoi-a-la-carte/README.md

 ## Contributing

 - Please use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for all commit messages.
+- **All code must pass `golangci-lint run` before commit.** The pre-commit hook will block commits with linter errors.
+You can also run `golangci-lint run` manually.
 - Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 - See the [CONTRIBUTING.md](CONTRIBUTING.md) for more details (if available).